Environmental services

 Please see our Air Quality Annual Status Report (2023) for further information.

-Monitoring: The district contributes to the Hertfordshire and Bedfordshire Air Pollution Monitoring Network.
-For more information and data/reports please visit the Herts and Beds Air Quality Monitoring website.
+The district contributes to the Hertfordshire and Bedfordshire Air Pollution Monitoring Network.
+For more information and data/reports please see Herts and Beds Air Quality Monitoring.

 We have 43 monitoring sites measuring Nitrogen Dioxide (NO2) across the district.
 NO2 is of potential concern to environmental health as it can cause breathing difficulties, throat and eye irritation, and more severe health effects depending on concentration.
 Common sources include motor vehicles and power stations.